sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

   }
 ```

   Notice that SenseML  grabs the box contents, but not the anchor itself.
-In general, SenseML returns methods results, not anchor results (unless you define a [Passthrough method](doc:passthrough).
+In general, SenseML returns methods results, not anchor results (unless you define a [Passthrough method](doc:passthrough)).